 Autonomous systems, such as self-driving cars and drones, heavily rely on CV.
 These systems use visual data to perceive their environment, make decisions, and navigate safely.
 As the need to develop autonomous technologies is intensifying, the demand for sophisticated CV solutions is rising to ensure safety and reliability.

 Growing optimization of e-commerce and retail sectors

 CV has revolutionized the e-commerce and retail sectors.
 Visual search capabilities allow consumers to find products based on images, while retailers can automate inventory management and personalize recommendations.
 This streamlines the shopping experience and also increases sales and customer satisfaction.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global computer vision market, along with forecasts at the global, regional and country level from 2021-2026.
+IMARC Group provides an analysis of the key trends in each segment of the global computer vision market report, along with forecasts at the global, regional and country levels from 2024-2032.
 Our report has categorized the market based on component, product type, application and vertical.

 Breakup by Component:

 The report has provided a detailed breakup and analysis of the market based on the component.
 This includes hardware and software.
 According to the report, hardware represented the largest segment.
 CV, as a field, heavily relies on various hardware components to capture, process, and interpret visual data.
 Cameras and sensors are primary hardware elements used to acquire images and videos.
 These can range from traditional webcams to more advanced devices like 3D scanners and LIDAR systems.
 Powerful processors and GPUs are essential for handling the complex computations required for image processing, feature extraction, and machine learning tasks.